Frequently asked questions

 What do cybersecurity workers prefer-a degree or certifications?

-A cybersecurity degree costs more than a certification and takes longer.
+While a certificate is cheaper than a degree in cybersecurity, it takes longer and costs more.
 While the degree offers a wide range of knowledge that can be applied in many industries, it has less hands-on skills.

 How Much Can I Earn In A Cybersecurity Career?

-How can I get trained in just 5 weeks?
+How can I finish the training in just five weeks?

 Our Cyber Security IT Professional program is designed to do just that.
 The curriculum and hands-on labs are developed by Microsoft and the Computing Technology Industry Association (CompTIA) – globally recognized industry representatives.